Jacques and Jacqueline Groag, Architect and Designer

 In Vienna, the Groags studied and worked within a circle of notables including Ludwig Wittgenstein, Adolf Loos, Paul Engelmann, Josef Hoffmann, and Franz Čižek, as well as others at the Wiener Werkstätte.
 Jacques Groag’s solutions to Vienna’s housing crisis, his painterly use of materials and color, his ingenious interior designs for space-saving furniture in small apartments and insights into the construction of the Wittgenstein house (he was the engineer) are discussed as well as Jacqueline Groag’s rise as an influential designer in Britain, creating textiles for Heal’s, British Rail, and airlines, and—as a Royal Designer for Industry in 1984—even a dress for the future-queen Elizabeth.

 Full color edition with images of recently found extant works, previously unpublished photo documentations, as well as paintings and diaries from family archives.
+Supported by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.

 The houses of Groag with the beautiful terraces impress because of their clever balance.
 They radiate comfort.